whily/notes/xps-archlinux.md

 * If there is manul intervention update, then update immediately to avoid handling multiple interventions.
 * Never perform partial upgrade (i.e. always perform `pacman -Syu`).
+* When encountering package corruption message like "signature is from unknown trust", try `sudo pacman -S archlinux-keyring` first.
 * If one want to avoid frequent updates of critical packages, one may edit `/etc/pacman.conf` and enable the line `IgnorePkg = ...`.
 For example, one may add following packages (depending on which are actually installed and/or which are preferred not to be upgraded frequently) `linux